Skip to content

 Create opportunities for interaction

-It is up to teachers to help children get to know one another, work together and solve problems together.
+Teachers can create opportunities to help children get to know one another, work together and solve problems together.
 Creating opportunities for social interaction will help children naturally bond by tackling tasks, coming up with solutions and hopefully having fun in the process too!

 children looking at a globe